isc-projects/kea/doc/guide/dhcp4-srv.rst

 only be defined when required by the deployment.

-Shared networks provide an ability to specify many parameters in the shared network scope that will apply to all subnets within it.
-If necessary, you can specify a parameter in the shared network scope and then override its value in the subnet scope.
+Shared networks provide an ability to specify many parameters in the shared network scope that apply to all subnets within it.
+If necessary, it is possible to specify a parameter in the shared network scope and then override its value in the subnet scope.
 For example:

 ::